 Aged 19, Leo founded an orchestra which has now grown to become Constella OperaBallet – the world’s only company dedicated to the fusion of opera and ballet.
 Leo has brought together some of the UK’s finest young artists in over 60 critically acclaimed performances across the UK including broadcasts on TV and radio.
 Upcoming projects include a performance as part of the Chelsea Flower Show, a production as part of The Brontë Society’s bicentenary celebrations, an opera-ballet bringing to light undiscovered music written in Auschwitz, and national project celebrating coal mining to be performed in a specially commissioned touring installation

-Leo Geyer is a 25-year-old London born composer and conductor.
-He studied simultaneously at Manchester University and the Royal Northern College of Music on the prestigious Joint Course, graduating with two first class degrees and The Soroptimists International of Manchester Award for Composers/Conductors.
-Leo’s tutors included composer Dr. David Horne and conductor Mark Heron.
+London-born, Leo studied Manchester University and the Royal Northern College of Music on the Joint Course, graduating with two first class degrees and The Soroptimists International of Manchester Award for Composers/Conductors.
 As part of his studies, Leo also attended the Vienna University of Music and Performing Arts to study conducting with Uroš Lajovic.
-Leo has also attended masterclasses with internationally renowned composers and conductors including HK Gruber, Mark Anthony-Turnage, Oliver Knussen, Nicolàs Pasquet and Johannes Schlaefli.